Skip to main content

 What is the stamp duty on company incorporation documents in Maharashtra?

-The Memorandum of Association (MOA) attracts stamp duty of Rs 1,000 and the Articles of Association (AOA) Rs 500.
-These are flat rates regardless of the company's authorised capital.
+The Memorandum of Association (MOA) attracts a flat stamp duty of Rs 1,000.
+The Articles of Association (AOA) attracts 0.3% of the authorised share capital, capped at Rs 1 crore — this same 0.3%/Rs 1 crore cap also governs stamp duty on later increases to authorised capital (Form SH-7).
 Stamp duty is paid through the MCA portal as part of the SPICe+ incorporation process.

 Can stamp duty be refunded if a transaction falls through?